rmendes1/proxy-scrape/README.md

 # **Pages**
 With the aim of this project being to display the data tables and perform CRUD operations, only 2 pages were needed.
 An index with the list of items and a forms to add/update new pieces of information to it.
+It is also possible to order the rows by the desired value.

 <p align = "center"> Image 3 - Index Page </p>
 <p align = "center"> <img src="/imgs/index_page.png" />  </p>